swiss-seismological-service/scrtdd/README.md

 ### 1.2 Preparing the candidate events

-We need to store the origin ids of the events to be relocated in a format that `scrtdd` understands.
+The origin ids of the events to be relocated must be stored in a format that `scrtdd` understands.

 One of the compatible formats is a text file containing the origing IDs (`sclistorg` output is compatible with that). `scrtdd` will use the origin IDs in the file to fetch all necessary information from the SeisComP database.